clustermin/fastcron/src/content/docs/guides/one-time-cronjobs.md

 For other use cases, there are some better ways:
-- If you'd like to process one item at a time, instead of creating a one-time cronjob with the item ID, you should store those items (with their scheduled times if necessary) in your database, and set a cronjob every few seconds or minutes to retrieve and process those items.
+- If you'd like to process one item at a time, instead of creating a one-time cronjob with the item data, you should store those items (with their scheduled times if necessary) in your database, and set a cronjob every few seconds or minutes to retrieve and process those items.
 - If you'd like to process a multi-step cronjob,